Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Family-owned staple for quality late-night pies

 Named for owners Gerelyn Blackstone and Dimitri Karapanos’ puppy (who makes an appearance on the pizza box), Archie’s is a bar first.
 Cans of Mexicali are $3 during happy hour, you might have to stand, and pizzas are pumped from the steaming kitchen as late as 3:30am.
 Inspired by Connecticut-style pies, these are served pan-baked with a thick, dense crust -- kind of like an upscale Domino’s slice.
-The husband-wife duo ensures that every pie comes loaded with a small mountain of gooey cheese.

 Like Roberta’s, minus the absurd wait